This Post was updated on May 3, 2017 with additional information and resources.

-Avoiding off-target effects of Cas9, that is, preventing cuts at other, unintended sites in the genome, is an important step in designing gRNAs.
+Avoiding off-target effects of Cas9, that is, cutting at other, unintended sites in the genome, is an important step in designing gRNAs.
 Merely glancing through the literature shows that different groups have come to wildly different conclusions as to the specificity of gRNAs.
 To take two examples, compare these titles:

 It is reasonable to ask, well, which is right?
 As usual, the truth lies in the details, which is another way of saying that you can’t judge a journal article by its title!
 Indeed, both titles are correct within the confines of each study, but the generalizability is what matters most.
 For sure, some differences in these reports (and many others) likely relate to differences in experimental systems, but probably most importantly, both of these papers examined small numbers of gRNAs.
 Are there some really promiscuous gRNAs?
 For sure!
 Are there quite specific ones?
 You bet!
 Of course, the same could be said for essentially any targeting technology – there are both really specific and really non-specific TALENs, siRNAs, antibodies, and small molecules.

 Generalizability, then, needs to come from sampling from large numbers, and indeed, rules governing off-target effects are beginning to be understood in more detail.
-First, direct physical detection of off-target sites through techniques like GUIDE-Seq, developed by the Joung lab, have shown that some gRNAs have dozens of detectable off-target sites, but that same study also found 1 gRNA, of 10 examined, that had zero off-target sites by their technique (8).
+First, direct physical detection of off-target sites though techniques like GUIDE-Seq have shown that some gRNAs have dozens of detectable off-target sites, but that same study also found 1 gRNA, of 10 examined, that had zero off-target sites by their technique (9).
 Further, they showed that existing heuristics to find and score off-targets in fact miss many sites.
-They compared GUIDE-Seq results to two prediction sites, from Feng Zhang’s lab and Michael Boutros’s lab and “discovered that neither program identified the vast majority of off-target sites found by GUIDE-seq.”
-Of course, at the time of launch, these servers were based on the best-available information, and the perfect should not be the enemy of the good.
+They compared GUIDE-Seq results to two prediction algorithms from Feng Zhang’s lab and Michael Boutros’s lab and “discovered that neither program identified the vast majority of off-target sites found by GUIDE-seq.”
+Of course, at the time of launch, these servers were based on the best-available information at the time, and the perfect should not be the enemy of the good.